 Additional scope of work, thanks to our cooperation

-The tank storage company was so pleased with the Sofis proposition that the company have awarded us an additional scope of work.
-This involves the supply of an interface system between our Key Management System and their DCS.
+The tank storage company was so pleased with the Sofis proposition that the company has awarded us an additional scope of work.
+This involves the supply of an interface system between our Key Management System and its DCS.
 They also ordered a Power Wrench portable actuator to sit next to each Key Management System.
 This valve operation tool would help reduce the time taken for operators to complete a valve change-over.